hertzmann/hertzmann.github.io/_posts/2020-09-23-dreaming-and-Sampling.md

 ---

 <sup>1</sup>If I recall correctly, this was the foundation of [his Boltzmann Machine learning algorithm](https://en.wikipedia.org/wiki/Boltzmann_machine#Training), and later [Contrastive Divergence](https://www.cs.toronto.edu/~hinton/absps/tr00-004.pdf) (which insired our own [Inverse Optimization](http://grail.cs.washington.edu/projects/charanim/phys-style.html) algorithm).
+The name of the [Wake-Sleep Algorithm](https://en.wikipedia.org/wiki/Wake-sleep_algorithm) also suggests some relation.
-It somehow seems related to [predictive coding](https://en.wikipedia.org/wiki/Predictive_coding), which I haven't studied carefully.
+It somehow seems related to [predictive coding](https://en.wikipedia.org/wiki/Predictive_coding).

 <sup>2</sup>The great thing about blogging is that you don't have to do a literature search, you can just say "I don't know."